Measuring Costs for Cost-Effectiveness Analysis

 Adjusting for the costs of inflation

 Economic analyses often use data from two or more calendar years.
 Price inflation causes the value of a dollar to fall over time, and so the same dollar amount in two different years will usually represent different amounts of purchasing power.
-To counteract this problem, analysts typically adjust dollar figures to account for inflation.
-Figures that have not been adjusted for inflation are said to be in 'nominal dollars,' while those that have been adjusted are in 'real dollars.'
+To counteract this problem, analysts typically adjust dollar figures (or values) to account for inflation.
+Dollar figures that have not been adjusted for inflation are said to be in 'nominal dollars,' while those that have been adjusted are in 'real dollars.'
 Here we describe how to adjust for inflation so that dollar values are expressed in terms of a single year's currency.

 Inflation adjustments are made using price indices.
 Each index consists of numbers representing the price level in each year relative to a base year.
 Some indices have values that correspond to shorter periods as well, such as months or quarters.
 What distinguishes the indices is how the price levels are established.

 To correct for inflation the analyst selects a base year.
 The goal is to adjust all dollar figures so that they are expressed in terms of dollars in that year.
 Often the base year is chosen to be the current year or the final year of study data.
 For example, suppose that you adjust for inflation using the Consumer Price Index (CPI) for all urban consumers.
-To express a cost from calendar year (CY) 2000 into CY 2005 dollars, simply multiply the cost by the CY 2005 index and divide by the CY2000 index.
+To express a cost from calendar year (CY) 2000 into CY 2005 dollars, simply multiply the cost by the CY 2005 index and divide by the CY 2000 index.
 The relevant index values are 113.4 for CY 2005 and 100.0 for CY 2000.
 If the cost were $20 in CY 2000, this would be the calculation:

 $20.00 x (113.4/100.0) = $20.00 x 1.1342 = $22.68